An endorsement for a viticultural region

 Much theory, yet what the actual conditions for Austrian terroir wines?

 First of all, let us consider the geographical and geological conditions.
 In the Wachau region, for example, the steep slopes with dry stone wall terraces allow a unique fauna and flora to flourish, and it is no surprise that the Steinfeder and Smaragd, the feather-light grass and lizard icons respectively, have become synonymous with the great wines of the Wachau.
-Similarly in Kamptal, where the Heiligenstein with its sunny, south-facing vineyards on crystalline base rock Bohemian Massif, (what do you mean here?) partly on Perm sandstone, shale and limestone.
+Similarly in Kamptal, where the Heiligenstein with its sunny, south-facing vineyards on crystalline base rock Bohemian Massif, partly on Perm sandstone, shale and limestone.
 The landscape in the Kremstal with its deep loess soils, as well as at Wagram, the jutting against the inclines of the Weinviertel is different.
 Burgenland again offers a fine contrast between the predominantly chalk based, steep slopes of the Leithaberg and the salty lakes and sandy soils on the more easterly Seewinkel, and also a different soil base in Eisenberg in southern Burgenland.
 There are unique layers of basalt in the Styrian town of Klöch, as well as limestone in the Südsteiermark.

 As far as the climatic conditions in Austria's wine regions are concerned, there are strong differences between the Northeast and Southeast.
 In the former, there is a rather dry, and warm to arid partially humid northeast-Pannonian climate, and in the Southeast, by a warm climate with a little more humidity.
 It is the large temperature differences between warm days and cool nights that contribute towards the aromatic intensity of the grapes.
 A sunny and warm autumn, thus extending the growing season of the vines so the grapes may achieve sufficient sugar ripeness, coupled with balanced acidity and natural tannins obtaining the ideal physiological maturity.